It’s time to rebuild capacity, not just treat symptoms.

 Why it works: By creating quick, research-backed relief, leaders buy the breathing room needed for culture change.
 Staff regain the capacity to work, morale stabilizes, and turnover pressures stop escalating.
 By giving the entire team a framework for evaluating solutions, organizations avoid wasted initiatives, regain staff trust, and set the foundation for sustainable change.

-Phase two involves a cultural reset that addresses moral injury, stress, and trust.
+Phase Two rebuilds foundational structures — trust, psychological safety, workload clarity — so capacity gains hold long-term.
 Now that everyone has breathing room for change, we focus on the main drivers of retention and present sustainable practices that will help the changes stick for the long haul.
 This goes beyond buzzwords and into practical, tangible change you can see.

 Why it matters: Research shows that unless root causes—like secondary traumatic stress, moral injury, and lack of psychological safety—are addressed, staff remain stuck in survival mode.
 Resetting culture during this stage builds stability, trust, and resilience, giving staff the confidence to stay and leaders the foundation for long-term retention.